jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 ```

 The config service will automatically detect the commit and start serving the new value.
 However we want to see the change within our example service.
-To do this we have to call the refresh endpoint that spring actuator has added.
+To do this we have to call the refresh endpoint that spring actuator has added for us.
 ```bash
 curl -X POST http://localhost:8080/refresh ["foo.bar"]%